mzazon/awesome-cloud-projects/aws/real-time-analytics-kinesis-data-streams/real-time-analytics-kinesis-data-streams.md

 Extend this solution by implementing these enhancements:

-1. **Add Kinesis Data Firehose integration** for automatic data delivery to Amazon Redshift or OpenSearch for advanced analytics and visualization capabilities.
+1. **Add Kinesis Data Firehose integration** for automatic data delivery to Amazon Redshift or OpenSearch for advanced analytics and visualization capabilities with built-in data transformation.

 2. **Implement stream aggregation** using tumbling windows in Lambda to calculate real-time metrics like average transaction values, user session counts, or event frequencies per time window.